ftobler/flolang/README.md

 ## variables

-### fixed size "variables" `let`
+### fixed size variables
 `class` `array` `int` `float` `number` `bool` `enum` `char` & C equivalent primitive types `u8`..`i64`..`f32`..

-They are allocated on the current call stack.
-They are copied when re-assigned or returned.
-They have a fixed size.

-### fixed size "statics" `const`
-`class` `array` `int` `float` `number` `bool` `enum` `char` & C equivalent primitive types `u8`..`i64`..`f32`..

-They are allocated globally.
-They are always passed by reference when re-assigned or returned.
-They have a fixed size.
+`let` to declare them local in a function.

+`static` to declare them as global.
+Can be used in a function to make a global variable with local scope.

+`mut` after `let` or `static  to mark the variable as mutable.
+All variables without the mut keyword cannot be changed once assigned.

-### dynamic sized allocated "objects" `dyn`
+### dynamic sized and allocated "objects" `dyn`
 `string` `dict` `list` `set`

 They are allocated on a dynamic allocation pool.
 This could be `malloc` (from C) or a builtin pool:
  * pool of fixed size as `let` to live on the stack
- * pool of fixed size as `const` to live in global scope
+ * pool of fixed size as `static` to live in global scope
  * pool of fixed size as `dyn` (allocated through another pool)
  * pool of dynamic size falling back to heap (`malloc`)

 A pool of fixed size can be purged of all data at runtime.
 This is something the user needs to do manually, or let the pool go out of scope.
 A fixed sized pool is a write only allocator.
 As such, a fixed size pool is very fast at allocating memory.